kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-NNNN: Your short, descriptive title
+# KEP-NNNN: Graduate PolicyReport API as a Kubernetes SIG API

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good